 Developer:Poncle

-Vampires Survivors is probably the most hand-off game on the list.
+Vampires Survivors is probably the most hands-off game on the list.

 It’s perfect for the deepest pits of boredom where you can barely scrounge up the motivation to do much thinking or planning.
 In VS you’ll spend most of a “run” simply moving your character around.
 Characters attack on their own, so your job mostly boils down to avoiding direct contact with monsters and picking upgrades.

 It’s not a complicated game, all things considered, but as it often happens, complexity and skill are there under the surface for those who seek them.
 Finding a winning combination of weapons and items can be a challenge of its own, and gearing up to deal with the run-ending boss is something that requires knowing the game quite well.
-But you can just ignore all that.
+But you can just ignore all that and rejoice in the flood of numbers.

 Key features